 A small herd of shy llamas keep a watchful eye on the comings and goings of visitors to The Sanctuary.
 Maybe you can encourage them to nibble an apple in your hand!

 The main herd of llamas roams freely through 30 acres of woodland, creek and meadows.
 Every day, every single llama and alpaca must be located and identified to ensure they in are in good health and condition.
-Join us as we walk through the many trails, ticking off each resident using an identity chart.
+Sometimes the llamas are hanging around the barn, the paddocks or shaded forest, if not then you will have to join us on a we walk through the many trails and catching up with the llamas on safari.

 A Place for Parties